thesaurus-linguae-aegyptiae/tla-es/README.md

    ```
    cp .env.template .env
    ```
-2. (Optional) Choose values for the environment variables `ES_HOST` and `ES_PORT` to your liking, e.g. as `localhost` and `9200` respectively (or wherever you desire to be able to connect to your Elasticsearch container).

-3. Specify the location where a TLA corpus data archive can be downloaded using the `SAMPLE_URL` environment variable, e.g.:
+2. Specify the location where a TLA corpus data archive can be downloaded using the `SAMPLE_URL` environment variable, e.g.:
    ```
    SAMPLE_URL=http://example.org/sample.tar.gz
    ```